WHEN ARE TRYOUTS?

 EVERY STUDENT-ATHLETE PARTICIPATING IN TRYOUTS MUST PRE-REGISTER FOR FALL SPORTS BEFORE THEY ARE ALLOWED TO TRYOUT.
 NO EXCEPTIONS.
-YOU WILL NEED PROOF OF A CURRENT PHYSICAL TO BE ALLOWED TO REGISTER FOR FALL SPORTS.
+YOU WILL NEED PROOF OF A CURRENT PHYSICAL SUBMITTED TO SCHOOL REGISTRATION TO BE ALLOWED TO REGISTER FOR FALL SPORTS.
+COACHES DO NOT ACCEPT PHYSICALS.
+THE PHYSICAL MUST BE SUBMITTED TO THE SCHOOL REGISTRATION.
 CONTACT THE BHS ATHLETIC OFFICE DURING THE SUMMER FOR REGISTRATION DETAILS.

 HOW MANY TEAMS WILL THERE BE?

 We will have 3 teams this season: Varsity, Junior Varsity and Fresh/Soph team.

 Yes.
 We expect over 100 students to attend tryouts.
 We have more players trying out for placement in the program than we have room.
 Seniors who try out must make the varsity team.
 Juniors must make the varsity or junior varsity teams.
 Freshmen and Sophomores are eligible for any of the teams.
 Freshmen and Sophomore may also be cut from the program.
 Each year there student who do not make a team